In this Article

 Of course, there may be times when you’ve tried all you can to get rid of your scars, but to no avail.
 Or you might not want to get rid of them, and would prefer to simply cover them up.

-Covering up scars on your body can simply be a case of wearing clothing that covers the appropriate area or areas.
-This can be done with varying degrees of difficulty, depending where your scars are.
+Covering up scars on your body can be easier as it can be a case of wearing clothing that covers the appropriate area or areas.
+This can though be done with varying degrees of difficulty, depending where your scars are.